SP5LMA/MICE/README.md

 # Proposed exercise scenario

+ * starter.s

+Simply to test the toolchain and compilation, linking stages.

+ * uglywrite.s

+Compile, link and make the program run.
+Modify the code and observe outcome.
+Test it with debugger to see what does it do.

+ * cleanwrite.s

+Analyze the code, figure out what are other functions provided by the kernel.
+Investigate manuals for C functions corresponding to kernel functions.

+ * interact.s

+Analyze the first interactive program in the command line and by using debugger.
+Adapt the program so that it "asks" different question.
+Expand it with another question using additional variables and constant strings.

+ * functions.s

+Examine usage of functions using debugger.
+Determine what data does it provide.

+ * function-errorcontrol.s

+Identify differences between this and previous codes.
+Develop a plan to make this application "crash".
+Evaluate boundary conditions at which error control takes place using debugger.

  * bitops.s

 Revise instructions.
-Add your own test cases.
+Adapt the code with your own test cases.
 Analyze flags after execution of Boolean operations.

  * loops.s